Careers and education

 Academic rank (instructor, assistant professor, associate professor, professor)

 Academic rank represents an endorsement and certification of experience and expertise within a discipline of science or medicine.
 Academic rank is based on criteria that do not imply participation in any particular department or program.
 Academic rank in the Department of Molecular Medicine does not reflect or imply participation or membership in the department but affirms credentials and experience in these fields of study.
-Faculty interested in obtaining academic rank in molecular medicine should contact the department for additional information on the guidelines.
+Faculty interested in obtaining academic rank in molecular medicine should contact the department for more information on the guidelines.

 -